 Communication and Sales.
-With buyer synergies for SciGrow products bought in combination, there is only downside to promoting a la carte offerings separately, even if a la carte prices are still available.
+With buyer synergies for SciGrow products bought in combination, there is only a downside to promoting a la carte offerings separately, even if a la carte prices are still available.
 If farmers consider buying the new seed or the novel herbicide stand-alone, they will not capitalize on SciGrow’s greatest competitive advantage, based on using the products together.
 A la carte information only muddies the waters.
-With synergies between the products, it is in SciGrow’s strategic interest to shift all of SciGrow’s promotion to focusing on the benefits of the package for both soybeans and for corn.
+With synergies between the products, it is in SciGrow’s strategic interest to shift all of SciGrow’s promotion to focus on the benefits of the package for both soybeans and for corn.

 Implications for Offer Design and Pricing.

 The possibility that buyers realize value synergies from products and services bought in combination is worth exploring as soon as it is identified.
 When buyer synergies are important, they are a good reason to pivot pricing and offering focus toward packages and away from a la carte offerings.
-If buyer synergies are present, adding up stand-alone value of the components of a package underestimates the value of the differentiated combined package.
-To realize the greatest value in a go-to-market strategy, it is critical to understand applicable synergies, design technical and market research to test for combination effects and find evidence to validate claims for packaged systems or solutions.
+If buyer synergies are present, adding up the stand-alone value of the components of a package underestimates the value of the differentiated combined package.
+To realize the greatest value in a go-to-market strategy, it is critical to understand applicable synergies, design technology, and market research to test for combination effects and find evidence to validate claims for packaged systems or solutions.
 Value models and Value Propositions should focus on relevant combinations, not on shopping cart math for individual components.
 Pricing based on package value should become primary versus pricing to a la carte or stand-alone value.
-On its own, and in the absence of other reasons to package, synergy-targeted packages:
+On its own, and in the absence of other reasons to package synergy-targeted packages:

 - Set premium prices for packages where synergy is present in comparison to the sum of component pricing based on stand-alone value.

 - Drives the commercial organization away from a la carte pricing.
 Competitive advantage is greatest for packages.
-A la carte offerings creating noise.
+A la carte offerings create noise.
 With new offerings based on combinations, avoiding a la carte pricing for components altogether may be a possibility.
 The economists call a situation where only packages are offered “pure bundling.”
 If a la carte pricing is retained for historic or tactical reasons, a la carte prices should be raised to reflect or exceed package prices to reduce or eliminate customer unbundling for price reasons.
 When value is effectively communicated for synergistic packages, scalability and profitability will be greater if focused on packaged systems or solutions.

 Implications for Value Communication.
 For synergistic packages, communication should be dedicated to the benefits of the package, not its individual components.
 The value of the package, as it is validated, is simpler to communicate than adding up a series of diverse, stand-alone value drivers.
 The Value Proposition for the package is both stronger and simpler than individual Value Propositions for package components.

 Understanding value is central to good innovation and product launch disciplines.
 It helps to structure and price offers more effectively in designing go-to-market strategies.
-Quantified value helps with good offer design by identifying segments, by understanding value by segment, by considering value synergies, and by tailoring package pricing accordingly.
+Quantified value helps with good offer design by identifying segments, understanding value by segment, considering value synergies, and tailoring package pricing accordingly.
 Effective value communication is mission critical in achieving the full benefit from selling valuable packaged solutions.

 Great B2B organizations are customer-centric.
 Innovative businesses perform better if they base their offering and pricing decisions on customer value.
-Value discussions bring the customer’s business problems into focus, highlighting product, service and solution differentiation based on the customer outcomes delivered.
+Value discussions bring the customer’s business problems into focus, highlighting product, service, and solution differentiation based on the customer outcomes delivered.
 In sales, value conversations generate collaborative customer relationships and accelerate sales cycles, driving higher revenues, greater profitability, and faster uptake of new systems and solutions at launch.